markjacksonfishing/katacoda/monitor-lab05/step3.md

 - A Kubernetes service to communicate with the backend service abstraction
 - A ticket-balancer deployment composed of 1 haproxy pod
 - A Kubernetes service to communicate with the load balancer service abstraction
-- A ticket-client deployment composed of 1 “ticket-consumer” pod
+- A ticket-client deployment composed of 1 "ticket-consumer" pod

 Wait until all the pods reach Running state: